 I made my first trip in Dec 1999/Jan 2000.
 Remember Y2K?
 When the whole world was supposed to shut down?
 We had an incredible time!
 Then I went back in 2001 during the Palestinian “uprising.”
 Saw no problem.
 I’ve been back over 30 times since, bringing my mother twice and my wife and daughters numerous times.
 Never once did anyone feel threatened, uneasy, insecure or in danger.
 Palestinian Christians and Muslims as well as Israelis were always hospitable and friendly.

 Security in Israel is just about the best in the world!
 The reality is that the rate of crime there, violent or petty thievery, is less than most American or European cities.
-I’ve been to Barcelona 3 times and unfortunately my wife’s purse was nabbed while we were praying in the cathedral (by a person in the pew in back of us).
+I’ve been to Barcelona – unfortunately my wife’s purse was nabbed while we were praying in the cathedral (by a person in the pew in back of us).
 She lost her cell phone, passports, everything.
-I’ve led two land tours in Italy, and sure enough a gypsy tried to nab the handbag of one of my passengers.
+I’ve led a few land tours in Italy, and, sure enough, a gypsy tried to nab the handbag of one of my passengers.
 I rode “the tube” once in London, and my traveling companion had some very scary guys try to relieve him of his wallet.
-I’ve led 20 trips to the holy land and we’ve had not one such incident!
+I’ve led 25 trips to the holy land and we’ve had not one such incident!
 I’ve felt safer there than I feel in downtown New York or Chicago!!!!!

-On the ground in the Holy Land, we are taken care of by a Palestinian Christian company – they know the country like the back of their hands and get along with Palestinian Muslims as well as Jewish Israelis.
+On the ground in the Holy Land, we are taken care of by a Palestinian Christian tour company – they know the country like the back of their hands and get along with Palestinian Muslims as well as Jewish Israelis.
 They do an amazing job of keeping us safe and relaxed, making all things ultra-convenient.
 They will not take chances with our safety.
 I assure you, if a situation should ever arise shortly before our trip that presented true danger to Christian pilgrims, the trip would be canceled and money refunded to passengers.